likesilkto/python_memo/README.md

 ## Description

+### killpg.py

+It is an example to kill process group whose root is PID.

 ### crypt.py

-It is example of encrypt and decrypt with AES. passphrase is the key for the cipher.
+It is an example of encrypt and decrypt with AES. passphrase is the key for the cipher.

 for install simple_aes_cipher: